dasviolina001/fruit-sword-game/README.md

 🍉 Fruit Sword Game 🍌

-A fun and interactive browser game where you slice fruits with a sword while avoiding bombs.
+A fun and interactive game where you slice fruits with a sword while avoiding bombs.
 Inspired by the classic Fruit Ninja, built with HTML, CSS, and JavaScript.

 🎮 How to Play